DiSC SC style graphic showing priorities: stability, support, accuracy

 Similar styles: CS and S

 The Everything DiSC circumplex is divided into 12 styles.
-The style wedges on either side of the SC style are CS and S. This means the CS and S styles are most similar to the SC style.
+The styles on either side of the SC style are CS and S. This means the CS and S styles are most similar to the SC style.

 The CS style